datalad-handbook/book/docs/basics/101-136-filesystem.rst

 .. runrecord:: _examples/DL-101-136-160
    :language: console
    :workdir: dl-101/DataLad-101
-   :notes: To get rid of subdatasets one can either uninstall or remove them. let's install one to see:
+   :notes: To get rid of subdatasets one can either uninstall or remove them. let's clone one to see:
    :cast: 03_git_annex_basics

-   # Install a subdataset - the content is irrelevant, so why not a cloud :)
+   # clone a subdataset - the content is irrelevant, so why not a cloud :)
    $ datalad clone -d . \
     https://github.com/datalad-datasets/disneyanimation-cloud.git \
     cloud